The Tale of the Woodcutter and his Daughters: Summary

 A poor woodcutter finds a horse drinking rosewater and eating almond nuts.
 To his surprise, the horse defecates money.
 The woodcutter becomes rich, buys a palace and marries his two elder daughters to princes, while the youngest prefers the company of the strange horse.
 The horse gives her beautiful, gem-encrusted garments to wear at her sisters' weddings, which draws the attention of the queen.
 The woodcutter's youngest daughter betrays the horse's secret and he departs.

 The girl, named "Herrin der Schönheit und Anmut" ("Mistress of Beauty and Grace"), falls into a state of despair, and her father opens a public bath house for everyone to share stories.
 One day, an old spinner and her daughter go to the bath house and tell the girl about a strange scene: on a certain night, she saw a rooster screaming, and a man on a ship lamenting over a betrayed secret.
 The girl asks to be taken to that place.
 The three women arrive, and see a hen singing a joyous tune, while the man appears on his ship, still lamenting over his secret.
 The girl goes to him and asks for his forgiveness.
 He explains he is a king, and that his mother wants to marry him to a princess.

 The man then takes the human girl to meet his mother.
 He tells her she is a servant, and the mother forces the girl to do chores for her son's upcoming wedding: to separate a heap of mixed cereals (beans, wheat, corn and barley) and to clean her palace with a beaded cloth and a broom decorated with pearls and emeralds.
 For the first task, the king whistles and the birds come to separate the cereal grains for her, and commands his servants to clean the palace instead of her.
 His mother later talks to him in private about the girl, and he reveals the whole story.
 The mother admits that, if he loves her, and she loves him, she sees no problem in signing the marriage contract between them.
 They celebrate their wedding.

 Analysis

 Tale type

-The tale is related to the cycle of the Animal as Bridegroom or the Search for the Lost Husband.
+The tale is related to the cycle of the Animal as Bridegroom or the Search for the Lost Husband (tale type ATU 425).
 Scholar Hasan M. El-Shamy classified the tale, according to the international Aarne-Thompson-Uther Index, as types ATU 425B, "The Son of the Witch", and ATU 425D, "The Vanished Husband".